All Episodes

 And so I think maybe a good start to redeem yourself with your spouse is to address him as Mr. Okay.

-He he might not have a doctorate, does he?
+He might not have a doctorate.

-Does he have a PhD?
+Does he does he have a PhD?

 No, he does not.

-Okay, well, you just have to call him Mr. Now here's what I got Mrs. Williams for uh for her gift this time.
+Okay, well, you just have to call him Mr. Now here's what I got Mrs. Williams for for her gift this time.

-Right and then uh the ice cream's made.
+And then the ice cream's made.

 That's great.

-That I would I would use the ice cream maker.
+I would use the ice cream maker.

 Okay, we'll be back after this.

-Segment uh but it was fun.
+Segment, but it was fun.

-Uh folks, for the next time I come to your show, I want you to prepare.
+Folks, for the next time I come to your show, I want you to prepare.

-Read the Constitution of the United States, it's the rules of the game.
+Read the Constitution of the United States.